The Sun's Supergranulation: Classical fluid theory and phenomenological models

 \subsubsection{Multiple mode convection}

-The simplest model for the emergence of a set of special scales is that of multiple steady linear or weakly nonlinearly interacting modes of thermal convection forced at different depths.
-The first theoretical argument of this kind is due to \cite{SL64}, who suggested that supergranulation-scale motions corresponded to simple convection cells driven at the depth of He$^{++}$ recombination and just advecting granulation-scale convection. \cite{schwarzschild75} invoked an opacity break, He$^{+}$ and H${^+}$ recombinations as the drivers of supergranulation-scale convection. \cite{simon68} and \cite{vickers71}, on the other hand, suggested that deep convection in the Sun had a multilayered structure composed of deep, giant cell circulations extending from the bottom of the convection zone to 40~Mm deep, topped by a shallower circulation pattern corresponding to supergranulation.
-In this second theory, recombination is not a necessary ingredient. \cite{bogart80} attempted to match a linear combination of convective eigenmodes to the solar convective flux but did not find that supergranulation came out as a preferred scale of convection in this quasilinear framework.
+The simplest proposal for the emergence of a set of special scales is that of multiple steady linear or weakly nonlinearly interacting modes of thermal convection forced at different depths.
+The first theoretical argument of this kind is due to \cite{SL64}, who suggested that supergranulation-scale motions corresponded to simple convection cells driven at the depth of He$^{++}$ recombination and just advecting granulation-scale convection. \cite{schwarzschild75} invoked an opacity break, He$^{+}$ and H${^+}$ recombinations as the drivers of supergranulation-scale convection. \cite{simon68} and \cite{vickers71} suggested that deep convection in the Sun had a multilayered structure composed of deep, giant cell circulations extending from the bottom of the convection zone to 40~Mm deep, topped by a shallower circulation pattern corresponding to supergranulation. \cite{bogart80} attempted to match a linear combination of convective eigenmodes to the solar convective flux but did not find that supergranulation came out as a preferred scale of convection in this quasilinear framework.

-\cite{antia81} argued that turbulent viscosity and diffusivity should be taken into account in linear calculations, as they alter the growth and scales of the most unstable modes of convection.
+\cite{antia81} argued that turbulent viscosity and diffusivity should be taken into account in linear calculations, as they alter the growth and scales of the most unstable modes of convection (but note that this assumption was already implicit in the laminar scenarios described above).
 In their linear calculation with microscopic viscosity and thermal diffusivity coefficients replaced by their turbulent counterparts, granulation and supergranulation show up as the two most unstable harmonics of convection.
 Calibrating the amplitudes of a linear superposition of convective modes to match mixing-length estimates of the solar convective flux in the spirit of \cite{bogart80}, \cite{antia93} further argued that they could reproduce the main characteristics of the power spectrum of solar surface convection.